 By adopting OTT as an ad delivery platform, you have the opportunity as an advertiser to better segment the market, build your user base, reach a new set of customers, and offer them a more diverse experience than ever before.

 The world of digital video and entertainment is always changing.
-Follow us to stay on top of it all.
+Follow us to stay on top of all the digital advertising jargons and terms.
+We cover OTT vs. online video in another blog post here.

 ZypMedia specializes in local OTT digital video advertising.
 We can help you place your OTT ads in front of your audience while helping you drive sales and generate a positive ROI.